Matt Parziale: Golf career

 In 2020, Parziale won the Brockton City Open with rounds of 67-67 (−8).
 At the 2020 Massachusetts State Amateur Championship he posted scores of 69-70 (−3) in the stroke play portion and earned the #2 seed going into match play.
 In round 1, he defeated #31 seed Tommy Parker, 1 up.
 In the round of 16, he was matched against #15 seed Chris Tarallo and beat him 4 and 3.
 In the quarter-finals he defeated #7 seed Weston Jones, 3 and 2.
 He was defeated in the semi-finals by #14 seed Nick Maccario, 1 up.
 Later in the summer, Parziale earned an exemption into the U.S. Amateur where he shot rounds of 80-77 (+14) and did not advance to match play.
 At the 2020 Massachusetts Mid-Amateur Championship, Parziale was attempting to win for the third time.
 He posted rounds of 67-68-75 (−6) and went into a playoff with Arthur Zenneti where he was defeated.

-During the 2021 season, Parziale competed in the Massachusetts State Amateur Championship were he defeated Kevin Gately 3 and 2, Frank Vana III 5 and 4, Ben Spitz 2 and 1 and Christopher Bornhurst 4 and 3 en route to the finals.
+During the 2021 season, Parziale competed in the Massachusetts State Amateur Championship where he defeated Kevin Gately 3 and 2, Frank Vana III 5 and 4, Ben Spitz 2 and 1 and Christopher Bornhurst 4 and 3 en route to the finals.
 In the finals he met Michael Thornbjornsen and was defeated 8 and 6.
 Later in the year, he competed in the Massachusetts Mid-Amateur Championship, where he shot 69-69 (−6) en route to his third victory in this event.

 In 2022, Parziale competed in the Massachusetts State Amateur Championship and shot rounds of 75-73 (+8) in stroke play.
 He qualified for match play as the #29 seed an met Rickey Stimets in the opening round.
 He was defeated in 19 holes.

+During the 2023 season, Parziale competed in the Massachusetts State Amateur Championship.
+He shot rounds of 71-72 (+3) to qualify for match play as the #18 seed.
+He beat Ben Kelly in the first round 3&2.
+In the second round he was defeated 2&1 by Joseph Lenane.